 The LANDBANK BOD sets the overall policies and strategic directions which guide the management and the operating units of the Bank.
-Moreover, the LANDBANK BOD provides the oversight and champions good corporate governance by strong adherence to ethical standards and strict compliance with legal, institutional and regulatory requirements.
-The Bank also ensures that the Bank remains accountable to its various stakeholders.
+Moreover, the LANDBANK BOD provides the oversight and champions good

 Board Performance and Attendance

 The LANDBANK BOD and four Boardlevel committees undergo performance evaluation yearly.
 Performance rating sheets developed by the Institute of Corporate Directors are disseminated to all members at the beginning of every year to evaluate the Board level committees and the performance of the Board as a collegial body as well as individually.